aptech/docs/docs/CR-rndLCn.rst

 Purpose
 ----------------
 Returns a matrix of standard normal (pseudo) random variables and the state of the random number generator.

-NOTE: This function is deprecated--use rndn--but remains for backward compatibility.
+..
+NOTE:: This function is deprecated--use :func:`rndn`--but remains for backward compatibility.

 Format
 ----------------